Chu (Ivy) Dang

 Academic & Professional Qualification

-• Ph.D.
-M.S., Chinese University of Hong Kong
+• Ph.D. in Marketing, The Chinese University of Hong Kong

 Biography

-Chu (Ivy) Dang’s research focuses on the economics of information in the domain of quantitative marketing.
+Professor Chu (Ivy) Dang’s research focuses on the economics of information in the domain of quantitative marketing.
 She studies how consumers search for information, how information influences their choices and the information provision strategies of firms.
-Her interests also extend to digital and social media marketing.
+Her interests also extend to social media marketing.
+She explores the effects of both Marketer-Generated Content (MGC) and User-Generated Content (UGC).
+She also studies emerging trends in live-commerce and influencer marketing.
+In her spare time, Professor Dang enjoys running, hiking and playing with her little one.

 Teaching